EventSaucePHP/LaravelEventSauce/README.md

 This library is a work in progress...

+## Acknowledgments

+Thanks to [Frank De Jonge](https://twitter.com/frankdejonge) for building [EventSauce](https://eventsauce.io).
+Thanks to [Freek Van der Herten](https://twitter.com/freekmurze) and [Spatie's Laravel EventSauce library](https://github.com/spatie/laravel-eventsauce) for inspiration to some of the features in this package.

 ## License

 The MIT License (MIT).
 Please see [the License File](LICENSE.md) for more information.